-40 IF X <> A THEN PRINT "TRY AGAIN": GOTO 10 10 IF G <= R AND B <> K THEN LET X=50: PRINT "THAT IS INCORRECT"

-30 PRINT: PRINT: PRINT "LOTS OF PRINTS ON ONE LINE": PRINT: PRINT acts as a reminder, the LET is usually not necessary.
-In BASIC XL the LET is implied whenever a variable is named.
+- 4Ø IF X <> A THEN PRINT "TRY AGAIN": GOTO 1Ø - 10 IF G <= R AND B <> K THEN LET X=50: PRINT "THAT IS INCORRECT" - 30 PRINT: PRINT: PRINT "LOTS OF PRINTS ON ONE LINE": PRINT: PRINT

 Remember, it is perfectly legal and syntactically correct to add a colon in order to put more than one instruction on a program line.
 However, in joining statements you may not exceed the single program line limit of 114 characters.
 Using a colon may enable you to better organize your programs and to save time and space.